alexnaish/step-resolver/README.md

 *  All resolver functions will be applied with the same parameters that `attempt` is called with.
 *  If any resolver throws an error, the step-resolver will immediately reject with the error.
 *  If all resolver functions have completed and there is still no result found, step-resolver will resolve with null.
 *  If any resolver function resolves with a value, step-resolver will call the `after` function (if present) and return the result.
+An additional parameter is passed to the function allowing it access to the supplied arguments (as per example).

 ## License